"Second Generation" Women Artists in Israel

 Even as the artists of the second generation addressed the trauma of the Holocaust transmitted to them by their mothers, they were also expressing the weight of the burden passed on to them by their parents, who saw them as a substitute for their loved ones who had perished.

 Nazi ideology set as its goal the task of fighting the Jewish “anti-race” and obliterating it so totally that it would have no chance of continuing.
 After the Holocaust, many survivors considered the act of starting a family and having children to be a true victory over the Nazis, their ideology, and their deeds.
-Thus the children of the survivors, who represented the physical and cultural continuation of the Jewish people, became a symbol of triumph.
+Thus, the children of the survivors, who represented the physical and cultural continuation of the Jewish people, became a symbol of triumph.
 Survivors of the Holocaust saw their children as a path towards their own restoration and a way of injecting new meaning into their lives.
 They placed great hopes in their children, seeing them as compensation and replacement for their family members who had died.
-As Nava Semel writes:
+As Nava Semel writes: “Where did her mother draw the strength to conceive again?
+Her third child.
+And how Mama used to deceive her.
+Every birthday she told Daphna: ‘You’re my only one.’
+But she was a replacement for the earlier children.
+Why didn’t her mother say: ‘You’re the only one I have left.
+I brought you into the world so that I wouldn’t forget my previous ones’?” (p.
+60).

-In the next painting in the series, the artist drew a self-portrait as Mira B (fig. 13) in which she strongly resembles Mira A and is dressed in the same white dress with the same hairstyle and ribbon in her hair, of which she says: “I was six years old and they wouldn’t answer my questions, but they dressed me up in an organza dress, with a ribbon in my hair, white socks, and patent leather dress shoes” (Ma’or, 27; interview, 1998).
-The difference in both depictions lies in the background: In the portrait of Mira A (fig. 12), the background is smeared and blurry, suggesting that this figure has a vague, unclear past, whereas the background in the depiction of Mira B (fig. 13) consists of the interior of a room, blurred but with hints of furniture and a picture on the right and something that looks like a doorway behind the subject; the feeling conveyed here is that the subject is in an actual setting.
+In the next painting in the series, the artist drew a self-portrait as Mira B, in which she strongly resembles Mira A and is dressed in the same white dress with the same hairstyle and ribbon in her hair, of which she says: “I was six years old and they wouldn’t answer my questions, but they dressed me up in an organza dress, with a ribbon in my hair, white socks, and patent leather dress shoes” (Ma’or, 27; interview, 1998).
+The difference in both depictions lies in the background: In the portrait of Mira A, the background is smeared and blurry, suggesting that this figure has a vague, unclear past, whereas the background in the depiction of Mira B consists of the interior of a room, blurred but with hints of furniture and a picture on the right and something that looks like a doorway behind the subject; the feeling conveyed here is that the subject is in an actual setting.

 Hermoni-Levine, who found it difficult to convey what takes place within her and did not enjoy explaining her pictorial series, simply stated repeatedly: “I am the girl ‘in place of.’”
 Her paintings are an excellent example of the anguish of the second generation, who struggle with another person existing inside them; despite their desire to free themselves of this figure, their conscience does not permit it.